 Depletes Sugar Cravings

-Aside from weight loss, another beneficial outcomes of a low-carb diet is decreased sugar cravings(*).
+Aside from weight loss, another beneficial outcome of a low carb diet are decreased sugar cravings.
 When you go low carb, your body produces less insulin, which disrupts that cycle of sugary cravings.

 Increases Natural Energy

 By participating in a low carb diet, you can increase your energy levels and potentially increase your productivity.
 By decreasing carb consumption to minimal levels, your body can begin tapping into other energy sources like fat to generate ketones for energy.
 This state is known as ketosis or more popularly, keto.